 was undertaken by M. Born and P. Jordan.

-viewpoint was equivalent to his own "undulatory" approach
+showed that Heisenberg's viewpoint was equivalent to his own undulatory approach

 its current form.

-Here is a terse summary of Heisenberg's approach
+Here is a terse summary of Heisenberg's original viewpoint

-in terms of the Schrödinger viewpoint which we adopt
+in terms of the Schrödinger picture which we adopt

 ket |y> is